Website Manager

 WASHINGTON, PA.
 Aug.
 10, 2025 - North Zone champion Bay County, Michigan, erupted for 12 runs on 11 hits to defeat Europe Zone champion Italy, 12–3, in Game 8 of the 2025 PONY League World Series at Historic Lew Hays PONY Field on Sunday evening, keeping their championship hopes alive.

 Kuhn led the offensive charge, going 2-for-4 with a double, triple, and two RBIs, while Krager added two hits and two RBIs.
-Luke Deford drove in a run and scored twice, and Alex Kain reached base three times, scoring two runs.
-On the mound, starter Caden Pease allowed just one hit over 2.2 innings, and reliever Kyle Mathew earned the win with 2.2 no-hit innings and five strikeouts.
+Landon Deford drove in a run and scored twice, and Aaron Kain reached base three times, scoring two runs.
+On the mound, starter Camdyn Pease allowed just one hit over 2.2 innings, and reliever Kwess Mathew earned the win with 2.2 no-hit innings and five strikeouts.

-Italy’s lone hit came from Lorenzo Faccincani, whose RBI double in the second tied the game temporarily.
+Italy’s lone hit came from Leonardo Faccincani, whose RBI double in the second tied the game temporarily.
 Italy’s pitching staff combined for seven walks and six strikeouts.

 With the victory, Bay County advances to face Host Area representative South Hills, Pennsylvania, in Game 10 on Monday, Aug.
 11, at 12:30 p.m.
 Italy is eliminated from the 2025 PONY League World Series with a final tournament record of 0–2.